mmbdtp/2022/modules/sequence-analysis/_posts/2000-01-01-programme.md

 # From sequence to consequence

-Nabil-Fareed Ali-Khan and Mark Pallen
+Nabil-Fareed Alikhan and Mark Pallen

 ## Week 3 Beginning 21 November 2022